tosdr/API/functions/DocbotRecords/GET/v1/README.md

 ## 🤖 Documentation

-Retrieves a list of all document IDs and their text verions for a specific case and model version, as supplies in the parameters.
+Retrieves a list of all document IDs for a specific case and model version, as supplied in the parameters.

 <!-- If input is expected, add example -->

-To retrieve document IDs and their text versions:
+To retrieve document IDs:

 <!-- Update with your description, for example 'Create Stripe payment and return payment URL' -->